dagda1/blog/source/_posts/2013-03-23-client-side-mvc.markdown

 You can verify this below or at this <a href="http://jsfiddle.net/dagda1/Jr4CB/3/" target="_blank">jsfiddle</a>.
 <iframe width="100%" height="300" src="http://jsfiddle.net/dagda1/Jr4CB/3/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 ###Conclusion###
 Ember is brimming with a multitude of abstractions that might be different than anything you have come across in the past.
 I believe it is better to try and take these concepts in one at a time rather than dive in and get blown away by the routing, controllers, itemControllers and the rest.
 I believe it is important to grasp these core concepts first before progressing.
 You will use them more than anything else.
+Bindings and computed properties are powerful and much more powerful than the examples I have used but we need to get the basics right first.